abnormalhare/Accui4004/docs/1_Getting-Started.md

 The ROM contains 4 IO pins for use with RAM.
 An SRC instruction can send a special signal to the ROM to indicate it wants to write something to RAM.
 The I/O pins can also be used with the Intel 4003 to allow for other accessories like keypads, mice, monitors, and more to be plugged into the computer.

 ## How can I program for it?
 Hold your horses, you don't even know what the CPU's instructions are.
 Let's learn the specifics of the 4004.
+- *note: if you simply want to run programs, you can skip to [Using the emulator](7_Using-The-Emulator.md), however, I still suggest reading everything.*

 [Next](2_Intel-4004.md)